creasico/laravel-nusa/README.md

 # Creasi Nusa

-Simple library aims to provide Indonesia Administrative Region Data based on [cahyadsn/wilayah](https://github.com/cahyadsn/wilayah) that easily integrated with our laravel project.
+Simple library aims to provide Indonesia Administrative Region Data based including the coordinates and postal codes, that easily integrated with our laravel project.

 ## Requirements